defold/extension-spine/docs/index.md

 : When enabled, creates individual GUI nodes for each Spine bone under the Spine node.
 This allows parenting other GUI nodes to bones and using functions such as [`gui.get_spine_bone()`](/extension-spine/gui_api#gui.get_spine_bone).

 - Default for new nodes: Off.
 Keeps node count low and improves performance.
-- Existing projects: Maintained as On by default for backwards compatibility.
 - Note: If disabled, functions that require per-bone GUI nodes (e.g. `gui.get_spine_bone`, addressing nodes as `spine_node_id/bone_name`) will not work.